selliott512/wad-tweak/README.md

   -l, --lumps           Lumps.
 Only output actual lumps for -s, --show and -d,
                         --output-dir. (default: False)
   -n, --namespace       Namespace support.
 Organize output by namespace.
                         (default: False)
+  -r, --offset-order    If true then order the output directory based on the
+                        offset of the lumps.
+By default the output directory will have the same order as the input directory.
+                        (default: False)
   -1, --once            Each changed region should only occur once by name.
                         (default: False)